Ben-Scr/ConsoleCPP/README.md

 # Console Utiltiy Library
-A simple C++ console utility library similar to the C# console
+A simple C++ console utility library similar to the C# console's syntax

 ## How to use